guillaumedsde/dissertation-logbook/content/posts/one-hot-oversampling-and-evaluation.md

 There are multiple ways to evaluate this:

-- questionnaire with Likert scale
+- questionnaire with Likert scale question on each feature
 - time review process with/without feature
   - time consuming since have to review more documents
 - mouse position/click data